Crab Cove Alameda: Beach + Tide Pools for Little Kids - 510 Families

 Website >

-Bathrooms: Portable Bathroom with a hand-washing station is available in the parking lot during bathroom renovations.
+Bathrooms: A portable bathroom with a hand-washing station is available in the parking lot during bathroom renovations.

 Dogs: No dogs allowed.